libeo-tech/take-home-test-inato/README.md

 You are a new developer in the Inato team, and your first job is to add a feature to an old existing piece of code.
 We recommend spending between 1 hour and 2 hours on the exercise.
 (Do more if you like 😇, do less if you think you've shown what you want😎)

+# Requirements (if you don't want to use Docker)

+* node v16, if you have [nvm](https://github.com/nvm-sh/nvm#installing-and-updating), you can use `nvm install && nvm use` to have the proper version

 ## System specifications

 Hi and welcome to the team.
 We are in the future, and Inato has extended its activities by opening a pharmacy.
 Your task is to add a new feature to our system so that we can begin distributing a new drug.
 First an introduction to our system: